saphetor/varsome-api-client-python/README.md

 Please visit the [api documentation](http://docs.testapi2127.apiary.io/) to find out how to use the api and what values does the api provide as a response to lookup requests

+### How to get an API key

+You generally are not required to have an api key to use the api, though the number of requests you will be able to issue will be throttled if they exceed a certain number.

+Without an API key you will not be able to perform batch requests as well.

+To obtain an API key please [contact us](mailto:support@saphetor.com)

 ### Using the client in your code

 Using the api client is quite straightforward.
 Just install the api client package and from within